robak86/hardwired/README.md

 const id2 = scope2.use(requestId); // scope2 holds its own requestId value
 ```

-Also, it is possible to use a scoped container by passing a callback function to the `withScope` method.
+You can alternatively create a scoped container by utilizing the `withScope` method, which accepts a callback function as its parameter.
+This approach allows you to define and manage the scope of a container within the context of the provided function.

 ```typescript
 const id1 = container.withScope(use => {